maurohmartinez/bypass-login-backpack-laravel/README.md

-# Login as — Backpack for Laravel
+# Bypass Login — Backpack for Laravel
 Use a simple url to login with users having different roles to test your application locally.

 ⚠️ DO NOT install in production! ⚠️